The ultimate guide to visiting Memphis

 Tour the mansion, car museum and private jet, see some of his most flamboyant performance outfits, and visit the grave and memorial where he's buried next to his parents.
 Kick up the heels of your blue suede shoes and get ready to be all shook up by a visit to Graceland!

-You may ask yourself, “Why would I want to take my kids to a hunting and fishing store when I’m sightseeing in downtown Memphis?”
+You may ask yourself, “Why would I want to go to a hunting and fishing store when I’m sightseeing in downtown Memphis?”
 I have to admit I resisted at first also.
 I remember the Pyramid as an arena and event forum, the place where I walked in my college graduation commencement ceremony, saw the Dixie Chicks in concert, and cheered on the Memphis State Tigers basketball team (true Memphis fans will always think of the University of Memphis as Memphis State).

 After sitting vacant for years, the city of Memphis negotiated with Bass Pro Shops to inject new life into this iconic piece of the Memphis skyline by creating a Sportsman’s Paradise, complete with a wilderness themed hotel, full spa, 13 lane bowling alley with a restaurant and bar, pistol and archery range, freshwater and saltwater aquariums, and a wetlands conservation museum.